Bill would ban signature gathering at polling places in Maine

-Clean election advocates on Friday condemned a bill that would virtually ban the gathering of voter signatures at the polling place on Election Day.
-The bill also pushes candidates who are on the ballot back away from the polling place as well eliminating a tradition of candidates greeting voters.
+Clean election and ballot access advocates on Friday condemned a bill that would virtually ban the gathering of voter signatures at the polling place on Election Day.
+The bill would also push candidates who are on the ballot back away from the polling place, ending a tradition of candidates greeting voters at the polls.

 The proposal is a part of bill from the Maine Secretary of State’s Office that will be heard by the Legislature’s Veterans and Legal Affairs Committee on Wednesday, the opening day of the legislative session.
 The committee has jurisdiction over state election and voting law.